aurowora/hitboxcfg/README.md

 |Body|2|Green|No damage multiplier is applied|
 |Reduced|1|Blue|The player only takes 55% of the damage.
 By default, this is applied in TTT for things like gear and the arms|

-Any native hit groups will be mapped to the newest pseudo-hitgroup when drawn in-game.
+Any native hit groups will be mapped to the most alike pseudo-hitgroup when drawn in-game.

 ### Configuration